phetsims/phet-info/doc/phet-software-design-patterns.md

 SR was an advocate of this in https://github.com/phetsims/tasks/issues/952.
 Clarify which form of dependency injection (probably constructor-based injection), and some examples of where it's currently used in PhET sims.

-The main goal of DI is to decouple the implementation of a required object instance from where it’s used.
+The main goal of dependency injection (DI) is to decouple the implementation of a required object instance from where it’s used.
 While there are a few different ways to accomplish this, the basic idea is to provide the wrapping class with its required instance variables instead of allowing it to instantiate them itself.
 For example,